Removing Pubic Hair

 If you develop a rash, red bumps, or itching on your pubic area (vulva) there are remedies you can try at home.
 Symptoms usually go away within a couple of weeks.
 If bumps don’t go away in a week, see your primary care provider.

 Most of the time you can relieve discomfort by doing the following:

 - Soak in a warm tub or take a shower and let the warm water spray your pubic area

-- Pat the skin (don't rub) with a soft towel or dry with a hair dryer on the low setting
+- Pat the skin (don't rub) with a soft towel or dry with a hair dryer on the low or cool setting

 - Apply a fragrance-free lotion

 - Do NOT squeeze!
 Soaking in warm bath usually helps.
 If it doesn’t improve, see your health care provider.

 - Your health care provider may have you use an over-the-counter topical medicine such as hydrocortisone cream.